 - Sign and date the will.

-So in our bar napkin example, it’s entirely possible to create a legal will.
-However, the court may choose to invalidate it based on the assumption that you were intoxicated at the time it was written, or if there is any question over the identity of your witnesses.
+So, in our bar napkin example, creating a legal will is possible.
+However, the court may invalidate it based on the assumption that you were intoxicated at the time it was written or if there is any question over the identity of your witnesses.

-The best way to ensure neither of these poses an issue for you and your will is to have the signatures performed in front of a notary public.
+The best way to ensure neither poses an issue for you and your will is to have the signatures performed before a notary public.
 While not required, it can drastically simplify the court proceedings and help speed the case through the system.

 Do You Need to File the Will with Some Branch of the Government?